SEDENYS/PodcastPlayer/README.md

 3. Pick an episode → press Play
 4. Add episodes to your queue
 5. Install as PWA for a native-like feel
+6. Mark shows as favorites for quick access

 ---